RobertBenford/Getting-and-Cleaning-Data/README.md

 run_analysis.R assumes that the files are downloaded to the working directory or file paths accessible to that directory per the code in run_analysis.R.

-Codebook.md describes the variables (columns), rows (), and files and processing in run_analysis.R
+Codebook.md describes the 68 variables (columns) and the 180 rows (30 volunteers * six activities)
+and input files and processing in run_analysis.R